This post may contain affiliate links. Please read my disclosure for more info.

 - Colombian coffee beans

-You can also look at the types of coffee bean used in coffee blends.
+You can also look at the types of coffee beans used in coffee blends.
 Robusta beans are favored in several blends because of their flavor profile, but they add a lot of acid to the mix.
 There are plenty of Arabica coffee beans out there, and they are almost always lower in acid content.

 One other indicator — and this may not be as obvious on most coffee packaging — is elevation.
 Coffee beans grown at low altitudes tend to have lower acid content than those grown at high altitudes or in mountainous regions.